Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 ## Contact Us

-This page has been linked to the bottom of the home page where the address, the phone number and the the email<br> address of the gym can be located.
+This page has been linked to the bottom of the home page where the address, the phone number and the email<br> address of the gym can be located.

 # Features to implement

-As earlier stated, the website  is a work-in-progress and can still be improve upon.
-In future, potential members<br> will be able to register online to become members and those that just want to use the Gym's services without been<br> members will be able to book online for whatever services they want at the time they want it from the comfort of their<br> homes as against what obtains now (booking and paying over the phone and in the office).
+As earlier stated, the website  is a work-in-progress and can still be improved upon.
+In the future, potential members<br> will be able to register online to become members and those that just want to use the Gym's services without being<br> members will be able to book online for whatever services they want at the time they want it from the comfort of their<br> homes as against what obtains now (booking and paying over the phone and in the office).